 We will give you a realistic assessment of what you are likely to pay or receive in spousal support.
 Typically, when determining the amount and duration of spousal support, we follow the Spousal Support Advisory Guidelines.
 While these guidelines are not binding, your lawyers must show a compelling reason for the court to vary from them.
-At Hills Nolan, we do not make unrealistic promises regarding the results you are likely to obtain.
+At Nolan Persaud, we do not make unrealistic promises regarding the results you are likely to obtain.

 The laws regarding property division (also called equalization of net family properties) apply only to married couples, not cohabiting couples.
 Property division is based on the idea that a marriage is a financial partnership.
 As such, the law is a method of ensuring that both spouses share equally in any increase in net worth that occurred during the marriage.

 Equalization of property applies to all forms of all property, including investments, pensions, registered retirement savings plans, stocks, bonds, interests in privately held businesses and real estate.
 If you jointly own a home with your spouse, we will help you determine whether the home should be sold, whether one person will buy out the other’s interest or whether some other arrangement is possible.